ottangust/ottangust.github.io/_pages/about.md

 ---
 # This site is still under consturtion
 # However, it won't differs the fact that Leon is a lovely guy~
-# Leon is also handsome guy la!
-Although little bit dump.
-# Anyway, have fun!
-# Don't worry woh!
-Be happy!

 <p></p>
 I'm a 16-year-old guy studying in HKUST!